 Professor Geoffrey Fong is the Founder and Chief Principal Investigator of the International Tobacco Control Policy Evaluation Project (the ITC Project).
-The ITC's main objective is to evaluate the effectiveness of population-level policies designed to control tobacco use.
+The ITC Project's main objective is to evaluate the psychosocial and behavioural impact of population-level policies designed to control tobacco use.
 Such tobacco control policies are the subject of the first-ever health treaty, the WHO Framework Convention on Tobacco Control (FCTC).
-The ITC Project is conducting large-scale longitudinal prospective cohort studies in 17 countries, inhabited by 50 per cent of the world's population, 60 per cent of the world's smokers, and 70 per cent of the world's tobacco users.
-The results of the ITC Project's evaluation efforts are being used by countries that have already ratified the FCTC (to date, 160 countries of the world have made the FCTC their national law).
-ITC findings are supporting the implementation of evidence-based tobacco control policies throughout the world in a collaborative effort between the ITC Project and policymakers, researchers, and NGOs to reduce the burden of the global tobacco epidemic, which is projected to kill one billion people in the 21st Century, with over 70 per cent of the deaths occurring in developing countries.
+The ITC Project conducts large-scale longitudinal prospective cohort studies in 28 countries, inhabited by over 50 per cent of the world's population, 60 per cent of the world's smokers and 70 per cent of the world's tobacco users across every continent in the world except for Antarctica.
+ITC findings promote the implementation of evidence-based tobacco control policies throughout the world in a collaborative effort between the ITC Project, policymakers, researchers and NGOs to reduce the burden of the global tobacco epidemic.

 |2007 -||OICR Senior Investigator, Ontario Institute for Cancer Research (OICR).|

 |2007 -||Professor of Public Health and Health Systems, University of Waterloo.|

 |2007 -||Professor of Psychology, University of Waterloo.|